dhgutteridge/Brew-Distance/README.rst

 required to make the first the same as the second, typically for use when weighing multiple potentially similar strings in a data set.

+This is a mostly faithful remake of
+`Perl's Text::Brew <https://metacpan.org/pod/Text::Brew>`_ implementation,
-This is a mostly faithful remake of the Perl Text::Brew implementation, except "INITIAL" matches aren't reported in output, since that isn't meaningful.
+except "INITIAL" matches aren't reported in output, since that isn't meaningful.
 (And of course, it's written in a Pythonic idiom.)
-The Perl implementation itself states that it varies from the original Brew version, and I have followed it (`See also`_).
+The Perl implementation itself states that it varies from the original Brew version, and I have followed it.

 This module isn't intended to be the most efficient determiner of edit distance; rather, it's concerned with simply offering the Brew